grrinchas/grrinchas.github.io/_posts/2017-01-26-dfa-in-java.md

 {% endhighlight %}

 First few lines are nothing new.
 On the Line 5, like I said, we are introducing some instance variables.
 There are four symbols in the alphabet, thus each state will have four transitions.
-For example `States eyes` represents a state, to which current state would transit if input symbol would be `:`.
+For example `States eyes;` represents a state, to which current state would transit if input symbol would be `:`.

 Given these extra variables, we need to assign values to them.
-We do this in `static` block.
-You may ask "Why can't we pass values as arguments to the constructor, like we did for `accept` variable".
+We do this in `static {...}` block.
+You may ask "Why can't we pass values as arguments to the constructor, like we did for `final boolean accept;` variable.
 For two reasons:

 1. **Forward referencing**.
 When we are trying to assign a state to the variable, some of the states are not have been initialised.
 For example, to assign